Empowering patient recovery,

 Fundraising Activities

-The Society met regularly and raised money by contributing 5 shillings each annually, together with legacies, donations and proceeds from sales and concerts.
+The Ladies' Samaritan Society met regularly and raised money by contributing 5 shillings each annually, alongside legacies, donations and concert proceeds to provide food, clothing, books and convalescent stays.

-A concert in 1864 donated £200 to the charity.
-This was used to provide cups of tea to outpatients, a practice which survived for 85 years!
+A highly successful concert donated £200 to the charity.
+This substantial sum was used to provide cups of tea to outpatients, a practice which survived for 85 years!

-Our aims today remain the same: providing help to patients and their families.
+While medicine has advanced dramatically, our core aims remain the same: providing non-medical help to patients and their families.

 The story of early LSS member, Catherine "Kitty" Penfold